PrestaShop/prestashop.github.io/content/news/public-oss-demo/2023/upcoming-live-update-4-2023.md

 The fourth Live Update for the PrestaShop Project will happen on **Wednesday, April 12th, 2023** at [4 pm (Paris time)](https://time.is/1600_12_Apr_2023_in_Paris) on [YouTube](https://www.youtube.com/watch?v=SVbAQ__A6ns)!

-Tomorrow we'll discuss what's going on in the project, show you recent changes in the developer documentation, and, most importantly, [@eternoendless](https://github.com/eternoendless) will share exciting news about a project organization.
+Tomorrow we'll discuss what's going on in the project, show you recent changes in the developer documentation, and, most importantly, [@eternoendless](https://github.com/eternoendless) will share exciting news about the project's organization.

 Remember that at the end of every meeting, there is a Q&A session.
 You can ask your questions during the presentation or beforehand.
 **If you have questions related to the open source project**, feel free to let us know in advance [using this form](https://forms.gle/FWazuZnXBtFPauFZ7).
 We will do our best to answer them during the Q&A session.